MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

   HRESULT remove_FaviconChanged(
       [in] EventRegistrationToken token);

+/// Async function for getting the actual image data of the favicon HRESULT GetFaviconAsync(
+        [in] COREWEBVIEW2_FAVICON_IMAGE_FORMAT format,
+        [in] IStream * imageStream,
+        [in] ICoreWebView2GetFaviconCompletedHandler* eventHandler
+ );

-  /// used to access the current value of the favicon [propget] HRESULT FaviconUri([out, retval] LPWSTR* value);
+  /// used to access the current value of the favicon
+  /// If a page has no favicon then this returns a nullptr [propget] HRESULT FaviconUri([out, retval] LPWSTR* value);

+}
+[v1_enum]
+typedef enum COREWEBVIEW2_FAVICON_IMAGE_FORMAT {
+    /// Indicates that the function should return the favicon in PNG format COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT_PNG,

+    /// Indicates that the function should return the favicon in JPG format COREWEBVIEW2_CAPTURE_PREVIEW_IMAGE_FORMAT_JPEG,
 }
 ```